gadm/Getting-And-Cleaning-Data-Course-Project/CodeBook.md

 * `mergedDataSet` - a data set consisting of `mergedTrainSet` and `mergedTestSet`

+* `activityType` - a list representing the possible activity values as they appear in activity_labels.txt (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 * `features` - the features names as they appear in features.txt

 * `column_names` - a concatenation of the `features` vector and "activtiyType","subjectID"